fr33lo/dfu-user/README.md

 # Discord File Updater (User Client)

-Automatically download and manage files from Discord channels with ease using your personal Discord account.
+Automatically download, manage, and update local files from Discord channels with ease using your personal Discord account.

 ## Overview